Alontsoran/H.w2/README.md

 In the process of building this website, I experimented with and incorporated several new CSS properties to improve the overall design and layout:
 - **Media Queries**: Employed to apply specific styles based on different screen sizes for optimal responsiveness.

+You can watch a Pdf wifh full requests about this assignment

 Happy exploring!